Currencies

 The benchmark read is unambiguous.

-At 99.7%, USD-denominated rails effectively are the market right now.
+At 99.7%, USD-denominated stablecoins effectively are the market right now.
 Non-USD assets exist, but they remain rounding-error small in aggregate share terms.

 USD dominant EUR early BRL visible CHF niche